On the arrival of the Winter Solstice, we observe Yule.

 Also known as Jul, Yule predates the Christmas holiday by thousands of years.
-There is some debate as to the origin of the word Yule.
-Some linguists suggest the word is derived from “Iul”, the Anglo-Saxon word for wheel.
+Linguists debate the origin of the word Yule.
+Some suggest the word is derived from “Iul,” the Anglo-Saxon word for wheel.
 This makes a connection to a Celtic calendar, the Wheel of the Year.
-In the Norse culture, “Jul” refers to the god, Odin.
+However, in the Norse culture, “Jul” refers to the god, Odin.
 Odin was celebrated during Yule as well.

-- The Yule midwinter feast usually lasted 12 days.
+- The midwinter feast usually lasted 12 days.

-- Vikings would decorate evergreen trees with gifts such as food, carvings, and food for the tree spirits to encourage them to return in the spring.
+- Vikings decorated evergreen trees with gifts such as food, carvings, and food for the tree spirits to encourage them to return in the spring.

 - Mistletoe combined with a mother’s tears resurrected her son, the God of Light and Goodness, in a Viking myth.
 The Celts believe Mistletoe possessed healing powers as well and would ward off evil spirits.

 - In Norse tradition, Old Man Winter visited homes to join the festivities.
 The Viking god, Odin was described as a wanderer with a long white beard and is considered the first Father Christmas.